THE BEST VALUE CARBON WHEELSET

 The performance criteria my fellow testers and I use to evaluate wheelsets in the value carbon wheelset category, and others to a greater or lesser degree, are versatility, specificity, aero drag (hold momentum), sidewind stability, lateral stiffness, vertical compliance (aka comfort), and responsiveness.

-In the search for the best value carbon wheelset, I primarily look for a versatile, all-around type of wheelset that can perform reasonably well on various road surfaces and terrain.
-While some budget bike wheels are made for specialists who ride in the mountains, or do flat, high-speed courses, or ride gravel, specialization is less important in our evaluation of the group of wheelsets in this comparative review.
+In the search for the best value carbon wheelset, I primarily look for a versatile, all-around option that performs well on various road surfaces and terrain.
+While some budget bike wheels are designed for specialists who ride in the mountains, on flat, high-speed courses, or on gravel, specialization is less important in our evaluation of the group of wheelsets in this comparative review.

-As I detail after the reviews you see below, even the best budget bike wheels and wheels in the value carbon category as a whole don’t perform as well as what I call performance carbon wheels that typically cost twice as much.
+As I detail after the reviews that you see immediately below, even the best budget bike wheels and those in the value carbon category as a whole don’t perform as well as what I call performance carbon wheels, which typically cost twice as much.

-While durability is also important, we can’t fairly judge it in our testing since we only ride one wheelset of each model.
-We also don’t ride any wheelset for the year or two we’d need to before writing up the review to really see how well it holds up.
+While durability is important, we can’t fairly judge it in our testing because we only ride one wheelset of each model.
+We also don’t ride any wheelset for the year or two we’d need to before writing up the review to see how well it holds up.
+We will point out any obvious component or construction flaws that appear during our several-month ride testing.

 Instead, I look at each wheelset’s return, warranty, and crash replacement policies.
 These service policies are especially important since the companies selling value bike wheels use more varied business approaches and have a wider range of policies than companies selling performance carbon wheels.